jtauber/termdoc/README.md

 2.1	foo	1
 ```

-with a period-separated hierarchical document ID, term, and count all separated with tabs.
+with a period-separated hierarchical address / document ID, term, and count all separated with tabs.

 Both the period and tab are just defaults and can be override by passing `address_sep` and/or `field_sep` to `load`.